awsdocs/amazon-personalize-developer-guide/doc_source/export-data.md

  The `ingestionMode` can be one of the following options:
 + Use `IngestionMode.BULK` to export only data that you imported in bulk using a dataset import job\.
-+ Use `IngestionMode.PUT` to export only data that you imported incrementally using the console or the `PutEvents`, PutUsers, or `PutItems` operations\.
++ Use `IngestionMode.PUT` to export only data that you imported individually using the console or the `PutEvents`, PutUsers, or `PutItems` operations\.
 + Use `IngestionMode.ALL` to export all of the data in the dataset\.

 ```